Firdous-Bin-Ismail/NLP_With_ML/README.md

-# NLP_With_ML
-Sentiment Analysis Built a sentiment analysis model with:  Preprocessing: cleaned and tokenized text Feature Extraction: Bag of Words vs TF-IDF  Algorithms: Logistic Regression &amp; Naive Bayes  Comparison: evaluated and compared accuracy across methods
+Sentiment Analysis Project

+This project focuses on building a sentiment analysis model using traditional machine learning techniques.

+🔹 Key Highlights

+Text Preprocessing:

+Removed stopwords, lowercasing, removed numbers, removed Punctuation and emojis

+Tokenized the Corpus.

+Feature Extraction:

+Compared the Bag of Words (BoW) and TF-IDF vectorization techniques.

+Models Used:

+Logistic Regression

+Naive Bayes

+Evaluation:

+Compared model performance across BoW and TF-IDF representations.

+Reported accuracy and insights on which method performed better.